Dangers of Ice

 - Tingling, stinging or aching feeling of exposed areas, followed by numbness

-- Ears, fingers, toes, cheeks and noses are primarily effected areas.
+- Ears, fingers, toes, cheeks and noses are primarily affected areas.

 SYMPTOMS OF HYPOTHERMIA